-This passage does not point to one event only, but to an ongoing yearly worship to the Lord at the Feast of Tabernacles.
-Looking back to the time that King Jeroboam corrupted the Feast of Tabernacles, we can see that it takes until Christ’s third coming for His true worship to finally be restored.
+This passage does not point to one event only, but to an ongoing yearly worship to the Lord at the Feast of Tabernacles—even in the New Earth!
+Looking back to the time that King Jeroboam corrupted the Feast of Tabernacles, we can see that it takes until Christ’s Third Coming for His true worship to finally be restored.
 Truly, God is waiting a long time for a people to worship Him in holiness.

-He tells us these meetings include the weekly Sabbath as well as the seasonal Sabbaths in Leviticus 23.
-These are “My mo’ed which you shall proclaim in their mo’ed.”
+This word, mo’ed, can be translated as “feasts,” but they are more accurately the set, appointed meeting times of God.
+God tells us these meetings include the weekly Sabbath as well as the seasonal Sabbaths in Leviticus 23, where He said, These are “My mo’ed which you shall proclaim in their mo’ed.”
 “My set appointed meetings which you shall proclaim in their set appointed times.”
 (Lev.
 23:4) It is sometimes said that the Feasts are the feasts of Moses.
 But there never was a mo’ed of Moses—a set appointed meeting time of Moses.
-Rather, “Moses declared to the children of Israel the Feasts (mo’ed) of the Lord.”
-And the Lord said, “These are My Feasts.”
+Rather, “Moses declared to the children of Israel the Feasts [mo’ed] of the Lord.”
+And the Lord said, “These are My Feasts—My mo’ed.”
 (Leviticus 23:44, 4)

-One of the most profound uses of the word mo’ed is found in the New Earth.
+One of the most profound uses of the word mo’ed is found in Isaiah in reference to the New Earth.
 The Holy City that comes down from God out of heaven is named: Zion, the City of Mo’ed.

-“Look upon Zion, the city of Mo’ed; your eyes will see Jerusalem, a quiet home, a tabernacle that will not be taken down; not one of its stakes will ever be removed, nor will any of its cords be broken.”
-(Isaiah 33:20)
+“Look upon Zion, the city of Our Appointed Feasts [Mo’ed, “solemnities” in the KJV].
+Your eyes will see Jerusalem, a quiet home, a tabernacle that will not be taken down; not one of its stakes will ever be removed, nor will any of its cords be broken.”
+Isaiah 33:20

 “Therefore, when He came into the world, He said: ‘Sacrifice and offering You did not desire, but a body you have prepared for Me.’”
 (Hebrews 10:5)

-Jesus Himself removed the Passover lamb from the worship service when He gave the replacement symbols for the Passover, replacing the body of the lamb with the bread and replacing the blood with the wine.
-(Luke 22:14-19) He said, “Do this in remembrance of Me.”
-(Luke 22:19) At the exact same time Jesus said the Passover is not fulfilled until the New Earth.
+Jesus Himself removed the Passover lamb from the worship service when He gave the replacement symbols for the Passover, replacing the body of the lamb with the bread and replacing its blood with the wine.
+(Luke 22:14-19) He said, “Do this in remembrance of Me,” (Luke 22:19) while at the exact same time telling us the Passover is not fulfilled until the New Earth.